da4089/simplefix/NOTES.rst

 * Run: git tag v$VERSION
 * Run: git push --tags
 * Go to GitHub and make a release
+* Go to ReadTheDocs and rebuild to pick up new version
 * Bump the setup.py version for next time, and commit.